paulwexler/opinions/on_coding/README.md

             return self.replace_ip(self.replace_password(line))
 ```

-We could stop here, but as this is an example,
+We could stop here, but there is an unintended "coupling"
-we'll demonstrate a technique to reduce "coupling"
+that can be easily reduced
 by factoring executable code into data.

 Note that `LineRedactor.filter` "knows" a lot about what the program does.